 Deep Learning Illustrated is a visual, interactive introduction to artificial intelligence published in 2019 on Pearson's Addison-Wesley imprint.
 A summary of the book is available via Medium, and all of the code featured in the book is available open-source in GitHub.

-Digital versions of Deep Learning Illustrated were released on August 9th via, e.g., InformIT, Amazon Kindle, and Safari Books.
-Physical copies will be released on September 9th, and can be pre-ordered now worldwide through, e.g., Amazon, Barnes & Noble.
+Digital versions of Deep Learning Illustrated were released in August 2019 via, e.g., InformIT, Amazon Kindle, and Safari Books.
+Physical copies were released in September 2019, and can be pre-ordered now worldwide through, e.g., Amazon, Barnes & Noble.

-If you order via InformIT and use the code KROHN during checkout, you get 35% off.
+If you order via this InformIT link and use the code KROHN during checkout, you get 35% off.

 Deep learning is transforming software, facilitating powerful new artificial intelligence capabilities, and driving unprecedented algorithm performance.
 Deep Learning Illustrated is uniquely intuitive and offers a complete introduction to the discipline’s techniques.
 Packed with full-color figures and easy-to-follow code, it sweeps away the complexity of building deep learning models, making the subject approachable and fun to learn.